RaspberryWallet/Server/README.md

 ```java
 new Server(this).start();
 ```
-You will need to implement `io.raspberrywallet.BackendProvider`
+You will need to implement `io.raspberrywallet.Manager`

 ## Dependency
 ### Gradle